AliceNardelli/erl_assignment2/my_erl2/README.md

 Run the overall simulation:

 > roslaunch moveit_assignment demo_gazebo.launch

 > roslaunch my_erl2 pddl_launcher.launch

 > roslaunch my_erl2 Cluedo_game.launch

 ## Working hypothesis and environment

 The overall system is characterized by a modular architecture.
 The aim is to distribute the code as much as possible between the different nodes.
 Each component has a specific role in the architecture.
+The communication protocol more used in the overall architecture are the service and the action.
+That means that the most of the all modu